saalfeldlab/n5-spark/README.md

 ```
 </details>

 The tool generates lower resolution datasets in the same group with the input dataset until the resulting volume fits into a single block.
+The namin scheme for the lower resolution datasets is `s1`, `s2`, `s3` and so on.<br/>
 By default the downsampling factors are powers of two (`[2,2,2],[4,4,4],[8,8,8],...`).
 If the optional pixel resolution parameter is passed (e.g. `-r 0.097,0.097,0.18`), the downsampling factors in Z are adjusted with respect to it to make lower resolutions as close to isotropic as possible.<br/>
-The block size of the input dataset is reused, or adjusted with respect to the pixel resolution is the optional parameter is supplied.<br/>
+The block size of the input dataset is reused, or adjusted with respect to the pixel resolution if the optional parameter is supplied.
 The used downsampling factors are written into the attributes metadata of the lower resolution datasets.

 -------------------------------------------------------------